-We welcome you to contact us with any questions you have regarding property investment and one of our knowledgeable team members will respond and publish the answer here.
+Contact us with any questions you have regarding property investing and one of our knowledgeable team members will respond. (we reserve the right to publish the answer here)

 Disclaimer: This information is general in nature and should not be considered personal advice.
 You should always seek personal advice before making any investment decisions.
 We reserve the right to publish your question along with our answer to this website.

 - Is it better to buy an apartment or house with land?

 Unfortunately, there is no easy answer here.
 It’s important to beware of ‘experts’ who advise exclusively one way or the other though because they probably only sell the type of property they recommend.

 My advice would be to buy what the market demands; if you already have a location in mind, focus your research on what type of property is in demand long-term in that area.

 If you plan to build a portfolio of properties, then a mixture of houses and apartments or townhouses is a good strategy.
 Some investors like to buy apartments because the body corporate looks after the property and some don’t buy apartments because they do have a body corporate and therefore body corporate fees; so like I said, there’s no simple answer.
 Apartments are usually less expensive though, so that may influence your decision.

 You can read more of my thoughts on this topic here in an article I have written for the National Australia Bank website.